 The stone was removed and harder limestone from Geary County was used to replace the foundation and continue construction on the wing.
 Limestone from Cottonwood Falls was selected for use elsewhere in the construction.

 In 1869, while construction was still underway, state offices were moved to the new Capitol building from the Old Constitution Hall, now 427-429 Kansas Avenue.
 The legislature first met in the new Capitol in 1870.
-The east wing was finally completed in 1873 at a cost of more than $400,000.
+The east wing was finally completed in 1873 at a total construction cost reported at $480,000.

 Work on the west wing, which is wider and longer than the east wing, was begun in 1879 and enclosed by 1880.
 A covered wood bridge, called the Cave of the Winds because of the draftiness, connected the two wings before the central building was in place.
 Limestone from Cottonwood Falls was used for the west wing.
 The wing was still under construction when the Kansas House of Representatives convened in 1881.
 The total cost of construction for the west wing was reported at $317,000.

 Construction on the north and south wings began in 1883.
 The Senate chamber was remodeled in 1885 while the central building was under construction.
 Workers identified what they thought was a spring while digging the 25-foot deep foundation.
 During the recent multiyear renovation the water was confirmed to be moisture in the bedrock from the Kansas River.
 The contract for the roof and dome was let in 1889.
 A crack, caused by settling of the foundation, was repaired in 1890.
 With the emergence of the Populist Party in the 1890s, construction on the interior was interrupted.